Friendship and dating

 We also know how important it is to be able to stay in touch with family and friends, so we support people to keep in contact with their loved ones, whether it’s through organising a Sunday lunch with friends, or Skyping a relative.

-Luv2meetU is our award-winning friendship service based in Bradford, but operated across a number of regions.
-We run events and outings for adults with learning disabilities so that they can have fun and make friends.
+Luv2meetU is our award-winning friendship and relationship service based in Bradford, but operated across a number of regions.
+We run events and outings for adults with learning disabilities and autism so that they can have fun and make friends.
 Activities range from ice-skating and clubbing, to bowling and meals out – members influence the activities from week to week.

 Find out all about our services and where we operate on the Luv2meetU website.